Nexmo/nexmo-developer/_documentation/concepts/guides/authentication.md

 * Swift: [Base64 Encode and Decode in Swift](http://iosdevelopertips.com/swift-code/base64-encode-decode-swift.html) from iOS Developer Tips

 ### API Secret Rotation
 It is possible to have two API secrets to be used against one API key at the same time.
-This way you can create a 2nd secret and test it before revoking the old one in your production network.
-The steps are the following:
+This way you can create a second API secret and test it before revoking the existing API secret in your production network.
+The API secret rotation procedure consists of the following steps:
-1. Create a second secret in your [account settings](https://dashboard.nexmo.com/settings)
+1. Create a second API secret in your [account settings](https://dashboard.nexmo.com/settings)
-2. Update some of your servers to use the newly created secret for making calls to Nexmo APIs
+2. Update one or more of your servers to use the newly created API secret for making calls to Nexmo APIs
-3. Test that there are no connectivity issues and roll out the secret update across the remaining servers
+3. Test that there are no connectivity issues and roll out the API secret update across the remaining servers
-4. Delete the old secret
+4. Delete the replaced API secret

 ## JSON Web Tokens (JWT)